deltachat/deltachat-pages/fr/help.md

 - As an alternative, you can also "Mute" a group - doing so means you get all messages and can still write, but are no longer notified of any new messages.

-# Chiffrement {#encryption}
+# Encryption {#encryption}

-## Est-ce que Delta Chat supporte le chiffrement de bout en bout ?
+## Does Delta Chat support end-to-end-encryption?

 - Yes.
 Delta Chat implements the Autocrypt Level 1 standard and can thus E2E-encrypt messages with other Autocrypt-capable apps.

-## Que dois-je faire pour activer le chiffrement bout en bout?
+## What do I have to do to activate the end-to-end-encryption?

 - Rien.